NavigationContentFooter

 For help with understanding the route table and how to read it, refer to our documentation about route tables.

-How to view VPC routes in IPV6
+How to view VPC routes in IPv6Link to this anchor

 Scaleway VPC routing supports both IPv4 and IPv6 protocols.
 Managed routes to Private Networks are simultaneously generated for both IPV4 and IPV6, and both are added to the route table.
 Use the toggle above the route table to switch from the default view of IPV4 routes to a view of IPV6 routes.